-Accountability for quality is embedded in the work of each and every one of us in the NHS: quality is everyone’s job.
+Accountability for quality is embedded in the work of each and every one of us at Niagara Health: quality is everyone’s job.
 We are all here for the patient, either directly or indirectly and are accountable for the care we provide, the support we give and the information we use to make important care and service decisions.

-Support for quality is also structured at all levels in the NHS.
+Support for quality is also structured at all levels at Niagara Health.
 On our frontlines, we are rolling out Unit Based Teams, a key initiative to support the ownership of quality at the unit level that ensures we build capacity and knowledge for improvement.
-The NHS Huddle Boards are another great tool to empower teams to achieve this ownership for quality and provide the structure to monitor our goals as a team.
+Niagara Health's Huddle Boards are another great tool to empower teams to achieve this ownership for quality and provide the structure to monitor our goals as a team.
 Managers and directors across the organization also report on key improvement metrics for their units or programs as part of our structured approach to accountability and leadership for quality.

 Goals or aims for quality are apparent everywhere in our organization, from those areas of focus identified on unit huddle boards, to the localized improvement projects being worked on by Unit Based Teams, to the performance targets monitored by the sites each week at Rhythm Meetings.
 By setting aims, we know where we are performing well and where we have continued opportunities for improvement.

-The NHS is committed to providing the resources and tools needed for teams to apply quality improvement across the NHS.
-Continuous quality improvement is about systematically trying out ideas, learning from them and making adjustments to make it better the next time: this is the essence of our NHS Plan Do Study Act (PDSA) Model (shown below), a simple approach to improvement taught to all Unit Based Teams.
+Niagara Health is committed to providing the resources and tools needed for teams to apply quality improvement across the organization.
+Continuous quality improvement is about systematically trying out ideas, learning from them and making adjustments to make it better the next time: this is the essence of our Niagara Health Plan Do Study Act (PDSA) Model (shown below), a simple approach to improvement taught to all Unit Based Teams.

 Innovation & Scale